AhmedGD1/GodotUtilities/README.md

 A modular collection of gameplay systems and helpers for **Godot 4** projects written in C#.
 Covers everything from FSMs and UI management to physics queries, object pooling, and combat components — designed to drop in and stay out of your way.

+## Important note
+When installing the library manually, make sure to rename the main folder from "GodotUtilities -main" to "GodotUtilities"
+---

 ---

 ## Modules